 If your dog has been leaning on your feet a lot, you might be wondering why and what you can do about it.
 This post will show you a number of possible causes and what you can do if you want it to stop.

-Possible reasons why your dog has been leaning on your feet are that it is being protective, it makes your dog feel safer it has some separation anxiety or that it does it for extra attention.
+So, why does my dog lean on my feet?
+Possible reasons why your dog leans on your feet are that it is being protective, it makes your dog feel safer it has some separation anxiety or that it does it for extra attention.

 Since there are a number of possible causes, it would help to consider what would make each of them more likely.
 Once you have a good idea of the main cause, it should become a lot easier to get your dog to stop doing it.